andrewjherbert/900-SImulator-in-C/README.md

 The source code for the programs is in the directory src.

-There are scripts algol.sh, 903fortran.sh 905fortran.sh to run example programs which can be found in src/algol (Elliott Algol60), src/903fortran (Elliott FORTRAN II), src/905fortran (Elliott FORTRAN IV).
+There are scripts masdalgol.sh, ajhalgol.sh, ajhalgollibmode.sh, 903fortran.sh
+905fortran.sh to run example programs which can be found in src/algol (Elliott Algol60), src/903fortran (Elliott FORTRAN II), src/905fortran (Elliott FORTRAN IV).

+masdalgol is Elliott 16K Load and Go Algol Issue 5 modified to accept { and } as string quotes.

+ajhalgol is a 16K Load and Go Algol system built by Andrew Herbert using Algol Issue 6 sources and removes a number of restrictions from the implementation.
+It also accepts { } as string quotes.

+ajhalgollibmode runs ajhalgol in library mode.
+This is needed by plotting programs such as curves.txt in the src/algol directory.

-There are also .dox / .pdf files containing a short "manual" for each of langauges
+There are .docx / .pdf files containing a short "manual" for each of langauges

 The script x3.sh runs the Elliott 900 functional test program X3.